Aviva Canada says ride-sharing insurance coming in February

 Aviva said it will work with regulators across the country to make the product more widely available in coming months.

+"We're excited to offer a simple and affordable solution within a driver's existing personal auto policy, thereby providing drivers and passengers with absolute peace of mind that they have insurance coverage while ride sharing," said Greg Somerville, chief executive of Aviva Canada.

-The move by Aviva preempts a similar product planned by rival Intact Financial Corp's (IFC.TO) insurance arm, which said in September it was working with Uber and regulators on tailored insurance products for its drivers.
+The move by Aviva preempts a similar product planned by rival Intact Financial Corp's insurance arm, which said in September it was working with Uber on tailored insurance products for its drivers, in liaison with regulators and different levels of government in provinces where the service currently exists.

-"We are encouraged to see a growing number of Canada’s insurers show interest in innovation in the transportation space," Uber Canada spokeswoman Susie Heath said.
+Toronto's city council expects to consider draft rules in spring to cover Uber and similar services, which match drivers, some of whom are not licensed taxi drivers, to riders via a smartphone app and take a cut of the fare.
+(Reporting by Alastair Sharp; Editing by Andrea Ricci)